-Low Long-term benefits of the project are difficult to quantify in the short term.
+Long-term benefits of the project are difficult to quantify in the short term.

-Medium Project will have a long-term impact on the reduction of risk exposure to life and property, or project will provide an immediate reduction in the risk ije and property, or project will provide an immediate reduction in th exposure to property.
+Medium Project will have a long-term impact on the reduction of risk exposure to life and property, or project will provide an immediate reduction in the risk exposure to property.

-High Project will have an immediate impact on the reduction of risk exposure to life and property.
+Project will have an immediate impact on the reduction of risk exposure to Hiah life and property.